 While it doesn’t always sit well with people, skim-reading is used by both ATS software and managers when first handling your resume.
 That means formatting the document in a pleasing way to the eye – or the Indeed algorithm.

 The key ideas to make your resume easy to skim-read include leaving a decent amount of white space, putting your critical skills and soft skills separately from your career history, and keeping those essential bullet points concise and to the point.

 4. Keep the Formatting Simple

-That means it’s in your best interest to avoid including graphics, photography, tables, charts, text boxes, columns, and unusual fonts.
+That means avoiding including graphics, photography, tables, charts, text boxes, columns, and unusual fonts is in your best interest.
 These can definitely catch the eye of a human reader – but that isn’t the goal with an ATS.

 5. Use .doc or .pdf File Type